 We use the first conditional to talk about real or possible future situations, to make predictions, offers, suggestions, etc.

-If you eat that, you will be ill.
+- If you eat that, you will be sick.

 The structure of the first conditional is: